BharatSahAIyak/devops/docs/no-internet-deployment.md

 ## Installing build-essential :

 **Step 1: Download the Packages on a Machine with Internet Access**
-1. On a machine with internet access, update your package list: `sudo apt-get update`
+1. On a Machine1, update your package list: `sudo apt-get update`
-2. Download the `build-essential` package and its dependencies using `apt-get` with the `--download-only` option:
+2. Download the _build-essential_ package and its dependencies using _apt-get_ with the _--download-only_ option:

    `sudo apt-get install --download-only build-essential `

-   This will download all the necessary `.deb` files to your system's cache (usually in `/var/cache/apt/archives`).
+   This will download all the necessary *.deb* files to your system's cache (usually in */var/cache/apt/archives*).
-3. Collect the downloaded `.deb` files:
+3. Collect the downloaded *.deb_ files:

     * `mkdir -p ~/build-essential-packages`
     * `sudo cp /var/cache/apt/archives/*.deb ~/build-essential-packages/`

-   This will copy all the `.deb` files into the `~/build-essential-packages` directory.
+   This will copy all the _.deb_ files into the *~/build-essential-packages_ directory.
-4. Compress the folder containing the `.deb` files to make it easier to transfer:
+4. Compress the folder containing the *.deb* files to make it easier to transfer:

     `tar -czvf build-essential-packages.tar.gz -C ~/build-essential-packages .
    `

 **Step 2: Transfer the Packages to the Server**
-1. Use `scp` to transfer the compressed file to your server (replace `user@server_ip:/path/to/destination` with your server details):
+1. Use _scp_ to transfer the compressed file to your server (replace _user@server_ip:/path/to/destination_ with your server details):

-   `scp build-essential-packages.tar.gz user@server_ip:/path/to/destination`
+   `scp build-essential-packages.tar.gz user@<Public IP>:/path/to/destination`
 2. SSH into your server and navigate to the destination directory:
-   * `ssh user@server_ip`
+   * `ssh user@<Public IP>`
    * `cd /path/to/destination`
 3. Extract the compressed file:
    `tar -xzvf build-essential-packages.tar.gz`

 **Step 3: Install the Packages on the Server**
-1. Navigate to the directory containing the `.deb` files:
+1. Navigate to the directory containing the *.deb* files:
    `cd build-essential-packages`
-2. Install all the packages using `dpkg`:
+2. Install all the packages using *dpkg*:
    `sudo dpkg -i *.deb`
 3. If there are any missing dependencies, fix them by running:
    `sudo apt-get install -f`